Factbox: The Brexit compromise that helped send PM May back to Brussels

 LONDON (Reuters) - British Prime Minister Theresa May has won the backing of parliament to seek changes to her Brexit deal, thanks in large part to a peace accord between both eurosceptic and pro-EU factions within her divided Conservative Party.

-The strategy, which emerged this week, has been dubbed the Malthouse Compromise after one of its proponents, lawmaker Kit Malthouse.
+The strategy, which emerged ahead of a Jan.
+29 vote in parliament, has been dubbed the Malthouse Compromise after one of its proponents, lawmaker Kit Malthouse.

-It courts Brexiteers with a promise to ditch an unpopular Irish border policy in favor of an alternative and appeals to pro-EU Conservatives by pledging safeguards against the risk of disruption if no exit deal can be agreed with Brussels.
+It courts Brexit supporters with a promise to ditch an unpopular Irish border policy in favor of an alternative, and appeals to pro-EU Conservatives by pledging safeguards against the risk of disruption if no deal can be agreed with Brussels.

 Although the plan takes its name from low-key junior housing minister Malthouse, its political weight come from the senior figures who helped draft it.
 These include former education minister Nicky Morgan, a prominent campaigner for close ties with the European Union, and Jacob Rees-Mogg, leader of a powerful Conservative eurosceptic faction.

-To get any Brexit deal ratified May needs to secure parliament’s approval.
-But her party is divided over the best way to leave the EU, and earlier this month comprehensively rejected an exit deal she negotiated with Brussels.
+To get any Brexit deal ratified, May needs to secure parliament’s approval.
+But her party is divided over the best way to leave the EU, and in January comprehensively rejected an exit deal she negotiated with Brussels.
 Without an exit deal, Britain could face significant economic disruption.

 The key point of disagreement in Britain is the Irish backstop - an insurance policy designed to prevent the revival of border controls between the British province of Northern Ireland and EU member Ireland.